 In the early summer of 2017, I was featured in a Duke Forward video that followed me through a “typical day” at the David M. Rubenstein Rare Book & Manuscript Library where I interned for two years.
 The video highlights my passion for cooking, and how I use the library’s rich resources to explore the complexities of culinary history.

-In February of 2017, the Duke Graduate School wrote a profile about my personal and academic interests in food and how they influenced my photography exhibit, “To Market, to Market!
+In February , the Duke Graduate School wrote a profile about my personal and academic interests in food and how they influenced my photography exhibit, “To Market, to Market!
 Urban Street Food Culture Around the Globe.”
 The article is titled, “History Students Offers Up Food For Thought.”
 During the interview, I spoke about everything from my grandfather’s street food stand to my travels seeking out food markets abroad.
 At one point during the interview, I demonstrated several historic street food vendor cries.
 The soundbites of me singing them are incorporated into the article and demonstrate my longstanding passion for music.

 In the fall of 2015, Bryan Roth at Duke Today magazine wrote a piece about the Rubenstein Test Kitchen blog, of which I am a contributing author.
 The blog features historic recipes from the cookbook collections at the David M. Rubenstein Rare Book & Manuscript Library at Duke University.
 For the article, he interviewed me about my goals for the project and my desire to reach broad audiences through my posts.
 I do so by providing background information on the significance of a dish in American history and chatting about my experiences making the dish in a modern kitchen.
 Roth’s article is titled, “From the Archives: Foodies Go Historical for the Holidays.”